Medieval ships: Caravel

 The caravel was a ship developed by the Portuguese in the 13th century, being used for fishing and cargo work.
 It was well suited to some of the exploration activity in the Age of Discovery and was used from about 1440 in this activity.
 Unlike the longship and cog, it used a carvel method of construction.
 In contrast to some contemporary Mediterranean ship types, caravels had a rudder mounted on the sternpost, as opposed to using a side-mounted steering oar.
 It could be either square rigged and lateen rigged (Caravela Redonda) or only lateen rigged (Caravela Latina), as is found in earlier examples.
 The most famous examples of caravels were the Niña and the Pinta.
 The caravel became increasingly common in Northern European waters from the 1430s and the spread of this one type of vessel meant that carvel construction had to be learnt in the shipyards outside the Iberia.

 Carrack

 The carrack was a ship type invented in southern Europe in the 15th century and particularly developed in Portugal in the same century.
 It was a larger vessel than the caravel.
-Columbus’s ship, the Santa María was a famous example of a carrack.
+Columbus's flagship, the Santa María, was a famous example of a carrack.
 The ships commanded by Vasco da Gama as the São Gabriel, with six sails, a bowsprit, foresail, mizzen, spritsail and two topsails, already had the complete features and the design of the typical carrack.

+An example of a Northern European late medieval vessel with many characteristics of a carrack is the Danish-Norwegian flagship of King Hans, Gribshunden, which sank off modern-day Sweden in June 1495.
+It was probably built in the Low Countries near modern-day Rotterdam in 1485, from timber cut in the River Meuse watershed of the Ardennes forest.
+Archaeological excavation shows its carvel-built hull carried three masts, and featured a forecastle and lapstrake stern castle.
+With a keel length of about 25.5 meters and an overall length in excess of 30 meters, it was a large ship for the time, especially in the Baltic Sea.
+It served not only as a warship armed with as many as 68 artillery pieces, but as a mobile castle to serve all of the king's needs as he traveled throughout his realm.